 6) Portland Maine Foodie Tour

 I also went on a Portland foodie tour.
 It was fun to walk downtown in Portland and learn a bit about the city.
 We visited three restaurants.
 Our last stop was a mashed potato pizza.
 Interesting.
 Looking back on it, I don’t think I would do this again.
 I also went on an open-air trolley city ride.
 I thoroughly enjoyed the trolley ride.
-It was interesting and the weather was amazing.
+It was interesting, and the weather was amazing.
 Very relaxing and learned a lot about the city.
 We saw monument markers showing the underground slavery network during the Civil War.
 The house architecture was just stunning.
-One claim to fame they really aren’t proud of is two of the hijackers from the 9/11 stayed in Portland on September 10, the day before the attack.
+One claim to fame they really aren’t proud of is two of the hijackers from 9/11 stayed in Portland on September 10, the day before the attack.

 Let’s talk about beaches.
 Who thinks of Portland Maine as a place for beaches?
 I certainly didn’t.
-But, boy was I wrong!
+But, boy, was I wrong!
 And Old Orchard Beach is a large beach.

 I definitely would go back to Maine.
 Maybe the next time I can bring others with me to share the joy.
-I loved the Portland area, never felt unsafe, enjoyed the great food and scenery!
+I loved the Portland area, never felt unsafe, and enjoyed the great food and scenery!

 Enjoy more pictures!